oldlamps/AlienNewsFeed/README.md

 ## Philosophy & Motivation

 Greetings Earthlings.
-I've designed this project to fulfill a need that I couldn't get anywhere else in a way I needed to.
+I've designed this project to fulfill a need that I couldn't get anywhere else in a way I needed.
-What's the point?
-Well one reason is I feel Reddit is uniquely curated in a way RSS feeds are not.
 Having a steady flow of articles from your favorite subreddits categorized by profile, cataloged in a private database, searchable, bookmarkable and exportable was a really appealing idea.
 All while using a terminal interface that is intutiive and easy to use.
-I Hope you think so too and get some use out of what I'm trying to accomplish.
+I Hope you get some utility out of what I'm trying to accomplish.
 Remember to be respectful of the Reddit API and don't poll too often.

-\-- Old Lamps

 ## Features